InsightGit/Pika.py/README.md

 🤖 A Discord Bot for the power-user in all of us!

 # Features
-* An awesome Moderation system!
+* An awesome Moderation system, including an unique voting system for nickname changes, kicks, bans, and mutes!
 * Many fun commands!
 * It's a Pikachu, come on!
 You got to love it!